shaikh-amaan-fm/youtube-parental-controlled/README.md

 * Then select __Public data__
 * Click __What credentials do I need?__
 * There you go, you got your __API key__ there, copy it and save it and don't give it to anybody. ;)

+> Due to the Quota limitations of API, you can only make about 100 searches per day (Channels and Videos combined). should be enough, no?